Analyzing Diffusion and Flow-driven Instability using Semidefinite Programming: Pattern formation with specified spatial profiles

 where $\ell_i := \lceil \mathrm{deg}(\Delta_i(\zeta))/2 \rceil$, and $\kappa_{jk}^{(i)}$ and $\lambda_{jk}^{(i)}$ represent the $(j,k)$-th entry of the matrices $K_i$ and $L_i$, respectively.
 The size of $L_i$ is $\ell_i+1$ by $\ell_i+1$ when $\mathrm{deg}(\Delta_i(\zeta))$ is odd, and $\ell_i$ by $\ell_i$ when $\mathrm{deg}(\Delta_i(\zeta))$ is even. $\Theta_{\ell}$ is defined in Proposition 1. \end{itemize} \end{itemize}

 It should be noted that $\Theta_\ell$ is an empty set for $\ell = 0, 1$.
-Similar to Proposition 1, the basic idea is to explore the SOS decomposition of $\Delta_(\zeta)$ to guarantee its non-negativity (see Supplementary Information for the proof).
+Similar to Proposition 1, the basic idea is to explore the SOS decomposition of $\Delta_i(\zeta)$ to guarantee its non-negativity on the interval $\mathcal{I}$ (see Supplementary Information for the proof).
+This problem essentially boils down to finding $f(\zeta)$ and $g(\zeta)$ in the condition (ii).
+In the condition (iii) of Proposition 2, we convert the condition (ii) into the form of matrix inequalities by using the change of variable.
+That is, the interval $\mathcal{I}$ is converted into $[-1,1]$ and $[0,\infty)$.
+This leads to the simple LMI based formulation (\ref{KL-psd1}), (\ref{cond3-eq1}), (\ref{KL-psd2}) and (\ref{cond3-eq2}), where the existence of the matrices $K_i$ and $L_i$ is equivalent to the existence of non-negative polynomials $f(\zeta) := {\bm z}_i^T K_i {\bm z}$ and $g(\zeta) := {\bm z}_i^T L_i {\bm z}$ such that $\Delta_i(\zeta) = f(\zeta) + h(\zeta) g(\zeta)$ with $h(\zeta) = -(\zeta-1)(\zeta+1)$ for the finite interval and $h(\zeta) = \zeta$ for the infinite interval case.
 Since the existence problem of the matrices $K_i$ and $L_i$ can be implemented as a feasibility problem of a semidefinite program, it is possible to efficiently explore the matrices satisfying the constraints using existing solvers.

 The condition (ii) of Proposition 2 enables identification of the stable and unstable spatial frequency of the reaction-diffusion-advection system.
 This is particularly helpful to find the parameter space of the reaction that leads to the formation of prespecified spatial patterns as demonstrated in the next example.